verrazzano/docs/content/en/docs/setup/customizing/opensearch.md

 field in the Verrazzano custom resource.
 When installing or upgrading Verrazzano, you can use this field to define an OpenSearch cluster using node groups.

-Backwards compatibility for Helm overrides can be configured using [spec.components.elasticsearch.installArgs](/docs/reference/api/verrazzano/verrazzano/#opensearch-install-args)), though it is recommended to configure your cluster using `nodes` instead.
+To support backwards compatibility, Helm overrides can be configured using [spec.components.elasticsearch.installArgs](/docs/reference/api/verrazzano/verrazzano/#opensearch-install-args)), though it is recommended to configure your cluster using `nodes` instead.

 The following example overrides the `dev` installation profile, OpenSearch configuration (a single-node cluster with